 I encourage students to take advantage of my office hours in order to ask questions about the course materials or to chat about issues related to the course or political science more generally.
-While you are free to drop by without an appointment, if you want to make sure that I will be available right when you drop by, please feel free to sign up for an appointment here: https://calendly.com/michael-strausz/15min.
-For now, my plan is to hold office hours in person.
-However, it is fine if you would prefer to meet over Zoom instead.
-Just let me know and I will send you a link.
-If the COVID situation changes, or if I am not able to hold in-person office hours at any point, I will email the class and temporarily move to Zoom.
+While you are free to drop by without an appointment, if you want to make sure that I will be available right when you drop by, please feel free to sign up for an appointment here: https://calendly.com/michael-strausz/10min.
+That link gives you a choice of either an in-person meeting or a Zoom meeting; please feel free to select whichever is more convenient for you.
+If I am not able to hold in-person office hours at any point, I will email the class and temporarily move office hours to Zoom.
 If you have classes or other obligations during my office hours and would like to meet with me, please email me to make an appointment.